MicrosoftDocs/visualstudio-docs/docs/nodejs/tutorial-nodejs-with-react-and-jsx.md

     ![Load modified files](../nodejs/media/tutorial-nodejs-react-reload-files.png)

-Each time you make changes to *app.js*, you must re-run the webpack command.
+Each time you make changes to *app.js*, you must rerun the webpack command.

 ## Run the app